 Granny and I loved going to Thoma's (the little restaurant in Garnavillo) for shrimp.
 Seriously, they have AWESOME shrimp there.
 We would go and get shrimp and milkshakes.
 She told me once that she wasn't sure if we could be friends if I didn't like coffee milkshakes but she guessed she could overlook that slight flaw of mine.

 I think of the things that we are ALL going to miss about Granny is her prayers.
 I know for a fact that this person was a prayer WARRIOR.
-My friend Becky summed it up well in her blog post about Granny (click here to read the whole post) when she said
+My friend Becky summed it up well in her blog post about Granny (click here to read the whole post) when she said"And this woman is the epitome of a prayer warrior.
+If she says she is praying for you, then she is.
+If you know her personally then it is safe to say she has spent time bringing you before the throne of Heaven."

 There would be times when I would just feel so overwhelmed with Kai or Claire's issues or even other things, and I would send her a quick email or a message asking her to pray for me in regards to such and such and I KNOW that she would.
 Like Becky said, if she said she is praying for you, then she is.